youngjosh/personal-k8s-cluster/README.md

 # personal-k8s-cluster

-Once K3S/K8S is deployed to all containers, jenkins pipelines should be run in the following order
+Once K3S/K8S is deployed to all nodes, jenkins pipelines should be run in the following order

 - kubernetes
 - metallb: home-k3s-metallb
 - nginx: home-k3s-nginx
-- cert-manager
+- cert-manager: home-k3s-cert